tahiri-lab/aPhyloGeo/README.md

 # About the project

-`aPhyloGeo` is a bioinformatics pipeline dedicated to the analysis of phylogeography.
+`aPhyloGeo` is a bioinformatics pipeline dedicated to the analysis of phylogeography. `aPhyloGeo` is an open-source multi-platform application designed by the team of Professor Nadia Tahiri  (University of Sherbrooke, Quebec, Canada).
+It is implemented in Python.
 This tool can be used to obtain trees from climatic data of the regions where the samples have been collected.
-Those climatic trees are then used for topological comparison against phylogenetic trees from multiple sequence alignments (MSAs) using the [Robinson-Foulds (RF) metric](https://www.sciencedirect.com/science/article/abs/pii/0025556481900432?via%3Dihub).
+Those climatic trees are then used for topological and evolutionary comparison against phylogenetic trees from multiple sequence alignments (MSAs) using the [RLeast Square (LS) metric](https://www.sciencedirect.com/science/article/abs/pii/0025556481900432?via%3Dihub).
 MSAs that yield trees with a significant `RF` value are then saved in folders with their respective tree.
 The `output.csv` file contains the informations of all the significant MSAs informations.

 ## Workflow